cabrera/presentations/intro-haskell/slides.md

 # Higher-Order Thinking

-> "Can programming be liberated from the von-Neumann Bottleneck" -- John Backus
+> "Can programming be liberated from the von-Neumann Bottleneck?" -- [John Backus](http://www.thocp.net/biographies/papers/backus_turingaward_lecture.pdf)

+# Higher-Order Thinking

+> * As a fundamental notion, we can elevate the way we iterate over data
+> * These are the functions: map, filter, fold/reduce
+> * They take a function and a collection to perform what they do
+>     * Tim Sweeney on: [FP and higher-order ops](http://www.cs.princeton.edu/~dpw/popl/06/Tim-POPL.ppt) 2006, pg.
+35

 # Iteration Pattern: Map